Net Benefit for Biodiversity

 Relatively small applications, for example extensions, householder applications and single dwelling developments:

-An annotated plan should be submitted with your planning application, for example laying out areas of tree, hedgerow, shrub and pollinator planting (native plant species are preferred, but other nectar bearing plants can also be used in the garden context provided they are not invasive).
+An annotated plan should be submitted with your planning application - this should be in the form of a Green Infrastructure Statement which should be submitted with all planning applications - for example laying out areas of tree, hedgerow, shrub and pollinator planting (native plant species are preferred, but other nectar bearing plants can also be used in the garden context provided they are not invasive).
 An annotated plan of an elevation can show how bat features will be built in.
 Integrated bat and bird boxes should be used on new buildings as these are long lasting.

 Biodiversity Net Benefit: Householders (Sir Fynwy / Monmouthshire)

 These schemes will require professional ecological advice regarding the impact of the development on biodiversity, habitats, and species and how you will be delivering Net Benefit for Biodiversity.
-An NBB Action Statement is a useful way of setting out how you will deliver a net benefit for biodiversity.
+A Green Infrastructure Statement, which should be submitted with all planning applications, is a useful way of setting out how you will deliver a net benefit for biodiversity.
 Make sure that for proposals for Net Benefit for Biodiversity are integrated with any other landscaping and Nature Based SUDS proposals.

 When is an ecology Survey Required?